piaodazhu/dyco-coroutine/README.md

 ## Semaphore

 Strictly speaking, each dyco scheduler runs a single thread, where at most one coroutine is running at any time.
 But these coroutines may ACT LIKE running at the same time.
 Therefore, semaphore may be helpful in some cases, for example, when we need control the number of active connections.
+See more in `example/semaphore.c`.

 ```c
 // value: initial value of the semaphore